iamgreaser/iceball/README.txt

 mesa.vxl is by Triplefox, and is currently being used to test load/render.

+LICENSING NOTES:
+Buld Then Snip is released under the regular GPL.
+BtS Lua Components (the base mod + libraries) is released under the LGPL.

 REQUIREMENTS:
 - a C compiler that isn't crap (read: not MSVC++)
   - specifically, GCC